Lewin's Change Management Model

 Click here to view a transcript of this video.

 One of the cornerstone models for understanding organizational change was developed by Kurt Lewin back in the 1940s, and still holds true today.
-His model is known as Unfreeze – Change – Refreeze, refers to the three-stage process of change he describes.
-Lewin, a physicist as well as social scientist, explained organizational change using the analogy of changing the shape of a block of ice.
+His model is known as Unfreeze – Change – Refreeze, which refers to the three-stage process of change that he describes.
+Lewin, a physicist as well as a social scientist, explained organizational change using the analogy of changing the shape of a block of ice.

-If you have a large cube of ice, but realize that what you want is a cone of ice, what do you do?
+If you have a large cube of ice but realize that what you want is a cone of ice, what do you do?
 First you must melt the ice to make it amenable to change (unfreeze).
 Then you must mold the iced water into the shape you want (change).
 Finally, you must solidify the new shape (refreeze).

-By looking at change as process with distinct stages, you can prepare yourself for what is coming and make a plan to manage the transition – looking before you leap, so to speak.
+By looking at change as a process with distinct stages, you can prepare yourself for what is coming and make a plan to manage the transition – looking before you leap, so to speak.
 All too often, people go into change blindly, causing much unnecessary turmoil and chaos.

 To begin any successful change process, you must first start by understanding why the change must take place.
 As Lewin put it, "Motivation for change must be generated before change can occur.
 One must be helped to re-examine many cherished assumptions about oneself and one's relations to others."
 This is the unfreezing stage from which change begins.

 This first part of the change process is usually the most difficult and stressful.
-When you start cutting down the "way things are done", you put everyone and everything off balance.
+When you start cutting down the "way things are done," you put everyone and everything off balance.